 A comprehensive guide to winning real money playing slot machines online in the United States.

-The size of a modern land-based casino’s gaming floor is frequently measured by the number of slot machines it spreads.
-The immense popularity of slot games can be attributed to their accessibility, high volatility, smooth gameplay, and technical excellence.
-It’s easy to get carried away while playing a game that’s both fast-paced and exciting, especially when you feel like a life-changing payout might be just a few spins away.
+The size of a modern land-based casino’s gaming floor is frequently measured by the number of real money slot machines it spreads.
+The immense popularity of real money slot games can be attributed to their accessibility, high volatility, smooth gameplay, and technical excellence.
+It’s easy to get carried away while playing a real money game that’s both fast-paced and exciting, especially when you feel like a life-changing payout might be just a few spins away.

-While modern video slots are certainly an exhilarating attraction that doesn’t require as much skill as poker or blackjack, they do have one major drawback – they are notorious for making short work of the bankrolls of careless players.
-If you’d like to learn how to avoid this trap while still enjoying your favorite slot games, read on.
+While modern online slots are certainly an exhilarating attraction that doesn’t require as much skill as poker or blackjack, they do have one major drawback – they are notorious for making short work of the bankrolls of careless players.
+If you’d like to learn how to avoid this trap while still enjoying your favorite real money slot games, read on.

-Slots generate the lion’s share of modern online casinos’ revenues, which means that there is constant pressure on those casinos to offer the largest selection of titles possible.
-As a result, choosing the right casino for slots usually, require less research than choosing one for blackjack or video poker.
+Real money online slots generate the lion’s share of modern online casinos’ revenues, which means that there is constant pressure on those online casinos to offer the largest selection of titles possible.
+As a result, choosing the right real money casino for online slots usually, require less research than choosing one for blackjack or video poker.

 Here’s what you should be looking for:

-Keep in mind that playing on offshore sites that have proper certification but which aren’t regulated in your own jurisdiction is slightly more risky, unless the casino has a stellar reputation – their games might be fair, but that won’t do you any good if their staff places your request for a large withdrawal on permanent hold.
+Keep in mind that playing on offshore casino sites that have a proper certification but which aren’t regulated in your own jurisdiction is slightly riskier unless the casino has a stellar reputation – their casino games might be fair, but that won’t do you any good if their staff places your request for a large withdrawal on permanent hold.

-Most casinos do not develop their own slot games.
-Rather, they rely on independent software developers to design and publish these games, which are then hosted by the various casinos for a fee.
+Most real money casinos do not develop their own real money slot games.
+Rather, they rely on independent software developers to design and publish these casino games, which are then hosted by the various online casinos for a fee.

 Because the number of online casinos is significantly larger than the number of quality casino game developers, there’s a lot of overlap between casinos in terms of game selection.
-Don’t be surprised if you see the same game on every site available in your region, as high-profile studios avoid exclusivity deals.
+Don’t be surprised if you see the same real money slot games on every site available in your region, as high-profile studios avoid exclusivity deals.

-Casinos that offer exclusive slots usually develop them in-house – not a very popular practice these days, considering the costs involved.
-When comparing the games selection between two casinos, you should focus on the number of slots that are listed in their game libraries, the size of available jackpots, and the number of high-profile developers the casino is cooperating with.
+Online casinos that offer exclusive online slots usually develop them in-house – not a very popular practice these days, considering the costs involved.
+When comparing the real money slot games selection between two casinos, you should focus on the number of online slots that are listed in their game libraries, the size of available jackpots, and the number of high-profile developers the casino is cooperating with.

 If a casino you’re considering appears to be cooperating with multiple high-profile studios, this should inform you of several things:

 The following companies are trustworthy and known for publishing high-quality online slots and casino games for real money:

 This is by no means a complete list, but it should give you an idea of what to look for.

-Casino bonuses typically allow you to claim hundreds or even thousands of dollars as long as you make a large deposit with the site.
+Online casino bonuses typically allow you to claim hundreds or even thousands of dollars as long as you make a large real money deposit with the site.
 These are sometimes referred to as a welcome bonus.
-In most cases, you’re going to get a 100% or higher match on your payment.
-A 100% match bonus up to $500 means you get one bonus dollar for every dollar you deposit, up to $500.
-If you deposit $100, you’ll get $100 for free, and if you deposit $1,000, you’ll get the maximum $500.
+In most cases, a welcome bonus will get you a 100% or higher match on your payment to play online slots.
+A 100% match deposit bonus up to $500 means you get one bonus dollar for every dollar you deposit, up to $500.
+If you deposit $100, you’ll get $100 for free, and if you deposit $1,000, you’ll get the maximum of $500.

-Slots are very accessible games – the basic formula is to adjust the size of your bet, select the number of predetermined pay-lines you’d like to play, press the spin button, wait for the reels to stop, and get paid if you manage to score one of the multiple winning combinations of symbols.
+Real money slots are very accessible games – the basic formula is to adjust the size of your bet, select the number of predetermined pay lines you’d like to play, press the spin button, wait for the reels to stop, and get paid if you manage to score one of the multiple winning combinations of symbols.
 You get paid more or less depending on which symbols appear and how many winning combinations are created.
-The various titles differ in terms of the number of pay-lines and even the number of reels, but the vast majority of modern slots are five-reel games with 20-30 paying lines.
+The various titles differ in terms of the number of pay lines and even the number of reels, but the vast majority of modern slots are five-reel games with 20-30 pay lines.

 Listing all the innovations and quirks that have been introduced to the casino industry over the years would mandate a separate article, but keep in mind that even well-established developers tend to stick to the basics rather than push for more innovative (and risky) solutions.

-Purely mechanical slots are a thing of the past, so the answer is no. Aside from the ambiance, slots that are available in online casinos are no different from their land-based counterparts.
+Purely mechanical slots are a thing of the past, so the answer is no. Aside from the ambiance, online slots that are available at real money gambling sites are no different from their land-based counterparts.
 Whether your game is 100% digital or encased in a casino cabinet, its heart and soul is still a piece of computer software.